SystemsApproach/tcpcc/intro.rst

 congested, it's going to be necessary for some users or flows to send less.
 It is clearly worth asking: which flows should send less?
 Should all flows share the pain equally?
 And what happens if some flows pay more attention to congestion signals than others?
 These questions are at the heart of the fairness issue.
-Jain's *fairness index* is one of the widely accepted ways to measure how fair a network is; we will dig into this topic in Chapter 3.
+Jain's *fairness index* is one of the widely accepted ways to measure how fair a network is.
+We dig into this topic in Chapter 3.

 Stability is a critical property for any sort of control system, which is what congestion control is.
 Congestion is detected, some action is